earthlab/earthlab.github.io/org/earth-analytics/week-3.md

 <div class="notice--warning" markdown="1">

-## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Homework Submission
+## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Homework submission

-#### Produce a final report
+#### Produce a final report on the 2013 Floods

-Create a new R markdown document.
-Name it: lastName-firstInitial-floodreport.rmd Carefully compose a report that summarized the 2013 Colorado flood event.
-When you are done with your report, use knitr to convert it to PDF.
+Create a new `R markdown `document.
+Name it: lastName-firstInitial-floodreport.Rmd Within your Rmd document, carefully compose a report that summarizes what you have learned about the 2013 Colorado flood event.
+Use all of the plots that you have created in the first 3 weeks of the class in your report as listed below.

+When you are done with your report, use knitr to convert it to PDF format.
 You will submit both the .Rmd file and the .pdf file.
+Be sure to name your files as instructed above!

 Include the following parts in your report: